KeyboardCowboy/komodo_drupal/README.md

 3. Restart Komodo and you should see a new folder called "Drupal" in your toolbox.

-{Pro Tip}
-- In Komodo create a new toolbar then drop this repo into that and you'll have your tools right in the Komodo toolbar panel at the top.

 Resources
 --------------------------------------------------------------------------------
 - Komodo Interpolation Shortcuts (for creating dynamic snippets)